 - We advise against using special characters in a department name.
 It can be done, (for example '&' is sometimes used) but a symbol will always be replaced by either a hyphen or other letters in the URL.
 For example, a department called 'Parks & Recreation' will appear in the URL as follows:

 - Site admins can edit the name of a department, but this edit will not change the department name in the URL.
 This is because changing the URL will break any in-progress responses or save and return links.
-If you have added a department incorrectly, and it doesn't yet have any users or consultations within it, simply suspend that department and create a new one.
-Then contact your account manager and ask them to remove the incorrect department for you.
+If you have added a department incorrectly, and it doesn't yet have any users or activities within it, simply suspend that department and create a new one.
+Then contact your customer success manager and ask them to remove the incorrect department for you.

 Our table of internal user types shows how the department structure influences what users can do, and what data they can see.